Jbleezy/BO1-Reimagined/README.md

 * Fix Nikolai viewhands
 * Fix textures getting changed when getting sprayed with flamethrower attachment
 * Optimize zombies in barrier and traversing barrier code
-* Make it so switching to weapon powerup doesn't take fast switch perk into account
+* Make it so switching to weapon powerup doesn't take fast switch perk into account?
 * Kino: fix noises in dressing room being tied to FPS (could not find in any gsc or csc)
 * Fix zombies making sounds after death
 * Scoped Kar98k: use original scope overlay?
 * Bouncing Betty: add better sprint and dive anims
 * Maya - to be able to change a number that is red, right click on the number and select 'Break Connection' OR after changing the number, press Enter then press S
+* Fix Thompson viewmodel (problem is degenerate tris discarded, part of the model doesn't show on right side of weapon, can be seen on empty reload, is not like that on base BO1 or WaW)
+* Get fx "maps/zombie/fx_zombie_tesla_ug_elec_bolt" from someone (verified integrity of mod tools and now it's gone)

 ### Versus Todo
 * Add new grief damage fx